Private, In-Home Tutoring in New Haven, Connecticut

-SchoolTutoring Academy’s tutoring programs for New Haven students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for New Haven, Connecticut students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 New Haven has a great vision for their schools.
 They strive to have a curriculum that is diverse as their student population with the goal of engaging students’ curiosity and interests.
 The schools use a variety of assessments such as projects, portfolios, as well as standardized tests to create a better picture of student learning.